G-Node/nix/docs/slicing_and_indices.md

 A position is converted to an index in several steps:

 1. Scaling if approriate.
-This applies to Sampled and Range Dimensions if they contain units. **Note:** Incompatible units will always lead to an error!
+This applies to Sampled and Range Dimensions if they contain units. **Note:** Incompatible units will always lead to an error! **Note:** We cannot scale non-SI units.
 2. Converting to an index depending on a) the dimension type and b) the *PositionMatching* rule.

 Five possible rules of *PositionMatching* (we always assuming ascending order in the dimension):